timtim5174/timtim5174/README.md

 My name is Tim and I'm currently working as a Fullstack Developer at [edyoucated](https://edyoucated.org/) in Münster.
 Currently I'm working mainly with Angular and AWS, but I'm also open for further technologies.
 As a software developer, I therefore have especially great fun in learning and applying new technologies and concepts.

-Skills in business: Nodejs / Javascript / Typescript / Angular / AWS
+Currently: Nodejs / Javascript / Typescript / Angular / AWS

-Additional skills: Java / Python / Express / Nestjs / Spring / MongoDB
+Additional: Java / Spring / Express / Nestjs / MongoDB / Docker

+Learn: Dart + Flutter / Kotlin